-Five of the eight current members of the Board, all members of the Board's committees, and six of the nine nominees for election at the Meeting, are independent Directors.
-Three of the nine proposed nominees (Ms. Matthews, Ms. Douglas and Ms. Sherren) are women.
+Currently, seven of the ten members of the Board, and all members of the Board's committees, are independent Directors.
+Three of the ten current members of the Board (Ms. Matthews, Ms. Douglas and Ms. Glover) are women.
 The current composition of the Board is set out below.